 What a great idea!
-I totally want to put five bucks on this card.
+I want to put five bucks on this card.
 But then what if someone hacks this account and gets all the payment methods?
 That account has my payment information.
-You know how amazon has a list of all your different payment methods?
+Do you know how amazon has a list of all your different payment methods?
 I would not want my payment information on some account that millions of people have access to.

 The more i think about it, people could just donate money to a worthy cause.
-This starbucks thing is neat in its method, but really the motivation is to give.
-So you are giving so someone can have a coffee.
+This Starbucks thing is neat in its method, but the motivation is to give.
+So you are giving it so someone can have a coffee.
 Ok.
 That’s cool.
-But if you really want to give, why not give to people who need it.
-Most people who go to Starbucks don’t really need the extra money.
-And ultimately, you really aren’t giving to that person, you are giving to Starbucks.
-I don’t think Starbucks really needs donations.
+But if you want to give, why not give to people who need it.
+Most people who go to Starbucks don’t need the extra money.
+And ultimately, you aren’t giving to that person, you are giving to Starbucks.
+I don’t think Starbucks needs donations.

 Do you think this project is lame for giving money to Starbucks?
-Or do you think it’s cool that it makes people be in a more giving mood?
+Or do you think it’s cool that it gives people a more giving mood?